-This blog is dedicated to those eccentric temples of India that might blow your mind away.
+Here is a list of eccentric temples of India that might blow your mind away.
 Take a look to see how many you have heard about the most mysterious temples of India.

 - Mahendipur Balaji Temple, Rajasthan: Exorcise Your Demons

 - Kamakhya Devi Temple, Assam: The Menstruating Goddess

-- Devji Maharaj Mandir, Madhya Pradesh: Venue For The Annual ‘Bhoot Mela’
+- Devji Maharaj Mandir, MP: Venue For The Annual ‘Bhoot Mela’

 - Kodungallur Bhagavathy Temple, Kerala: Abusing The Goddess

 - Venkateshwar Temple, Andhra Pradesh: The Richest Temple

-- Stambheshwar Mandir, Gujarat: The Mystery Of Disappearance
+- Stambheshwar Mandir, Gujarat: The Mystery Of Vanishing

 - Brahma Temple, Pushkar: The Sole Temple Of The Lord

-- Kal Bhairav Nath Temple, Varansai: Where Only Alchohol Prasad Is Offered
+- Kal Bhairav Nath Temple, Varansai: Alchohol Prasad Is Offered

 - Devaragattu Temple, Andhra Pradesh: The Lathi Ritual